Updated January 12, 2022

-- If the close contact is not fully vaccinated, they should quarantine at
+- If the close contact is not up to date with vaccination, they should quarantine

-home for 10 days after last close contact with you
+at home for 5 days after last close contact with you

-days after last close contact with you, continue to wear a mask in public
+after last close contact with you, continue to wear a mask in public places,

 Household members are considered close contacts.